 - Baccalaureate degree completed by time of enrollment

 - The equivalent of one year of full-time experience as a licensed COTA

 - Overall grade point average of 3.0 calculated on last 60 credit hours before completion of baccalaureate degree OR overall grade point average of 3.0 on 12 graduate credit hours.
 Please note that undergraduate courses completed after the bachelor’s degree are not figured into the undergraduate grade point average.

-- Completion at the time of application of a minimum of 7 credit hours of prerequisite courses for the COTA-TO-MOT program, four hours in the biological sciences and three hours in the behavorial sciences with an overall grade point average of 3.0.
+- Completion at the time of application of a minimum of 7 credit hours of prerequisite courses for the MOT Bridge program, four hours in the biological sciences and three hours in the behavorial sciences with an overall grade point average of 3.0.
 The remainder of prerequisite courses must be completed prior to enrollment in the program.